BostonGlobe/globe-graphic-template/README.md

 - **No cross-origin issues**: Since all content is on the same domain and relatively referenced, there will never be strange cross-origin issues (like on audio files...).
 - **Simpler development**: No need to simulate the Globe environment.
 Things will look and behave 100% the same locally and in production.
 - **Long term viability**: Since you are writing code oustide of the Globe ecosystem, you don't have to do anything hacky or magical that might be Methode specific.
 You create a standalone web project.
 It will work when we start using another CMS.
-- **Embeddable**: The small snippet of code in `methode.html` can be integrated into almost any other CMS, which means other news organization or blogs can run our graphics (if we so desire).
+- **Embeddable**: The small snippet of code in `methode.jpt` can be integrated into almost any other CMS, which means other news organization or blogs can run our graphics (if we so desire).

 ### When not to use iframes
 Iframes are great for the reasons mentioned above.
 If your graphic necessitates having one of the following features however, you might want to reconsider your design or the use of iframe.